coryjbergquist/RailsMovieReviewApp/README.md

 Rails version 5.2.1

-App for viewing and writing movie reviews.
+App for viewing and writing movie reviews with Rails and JavaScript.

 # USAGE